 Injection

 Nerve block

 Nerve blocks are administered to reduce transmission through a nerve, thereby reducing chronic pain and the resulting need for opioids and analgesics.
 Nerve blocks are often conducted using neurolysis, in which cytolytic agents, commonly alcohol or phenol, are injected to damage the nerves.
 The nerves most commonly targeted are in the celiac plexus for pancreatic cancers and, less commonly, chronic pancreatitis.
 Neurolysis can be performed percutaneously or endoscopically by EUS.
-The percutaneous approach has been the more widely used approach, though studies have shown that endoscopic approach may provide longer lasting results 7 22, as the injection is delivered under greater control.
+The percutaneous approach has been the more widely used approach, though studies have shown that endoscopic approach may provide more lasting results [16 23], as the injection is delivered under greater control.

 Tattooing

-EUS-guided fine-needle tattooing (EUS-FNT) is a technique in which carbon particle labels are injected into a pancreatic lesion via EUS guidance.
-These labels then serve as marker during laparoscopic distal pancreatectomy, which ultimately reduces operating time, cost, and amount of healthy pancreas that is inadvertently resected 23.
+EUS-guided fine-needle tattooing (EUS-FNT) is a technique in which carbon particle labels are injected into pancreatic lesions via EUS guidance.
+These labels then serve as markers during laparoscopic distal pancreatectomy, which ultimately reduces operating time, cost, and amount of healthy pancreas that is inadvertently resected [24].

 Targeted destruction of lesions

 Alcohol ablation – Alcohol can be injected using EUS guidance in order to ablate pancreatic lesions, neuroendocrine tumors, or metastases from the abdomen.
 Alcohol ablation has proven very effective, especially for certain pancreatic lesions, particularly when combined with taxols or other agents.
 Currently, alcohol ablation of neuroendocrine tumors is only indicated if the patient is unfit for surgery.
-It is uncertain how effective alcohol ablation has been for neuroendocrine tumors because there is as yet insufficient data for predicting prognoses.
+It is uncertain how effective alcohol ablation has been for neuroendocrine tumors because there is not yet sufficient data for predicting prognoses.

-Radiotherapy – Fiducials, small 3-5 mm radiopaque metal markers, may be placed in tumors or lymph nodes using EUS guidance and a 19-gauge FNA needle 8.
-These fiducials act as points of reference for targeted external beam radiation therapy 24.
-Alternatively EUS can guide injection of seeds through 19-gauge needles for brachytherapy (internal radiotherapy, various plasmids).
+Radiotherapy – Fiducials, which are small 3-5 mm radiopaque metal markers, may be placed in tumors or lymph nodes using EUS guidance and a 19-gauge FNA needle [17].
+These fiducials act as points of reference for targeted external beam radiation therapy [25].
+Alternatively, EUS can guide injection of seeds through 19-gauge needles for brachytherapy (internal radiotherapy, various plasmids).

-Chemotherapy – Chemotherapeutic agents, commonly paclitaxel, has been injected using precise EUS guidance.
-Chemotherapy injection can be combined with other therapeutic methods like alcohol ablation.
-EUS-guided chemotherapy has been used in pancreatic cyst and tumors and esophageal cancers, but much more research is needed as to the long-term results of this undertaking 9.
+Chemotherapy – Chemotherapeutic agents, commonly paclitaxel, have been injected using precise EUS guidance.
+Chemotherapy injection can be combined with other therapeutic methods such as alcohol ablation.
+EUS-guided chemotherapy has been used for pancreatic cysts and tumors and esophageal cancers, but much more research is needed to understand the long-term results [18].

 Photodynamic therapy - Photosensitizing drugs can also be injected using EUS guidance.
 Exposure to the specific wavelength of light leads to cytotoxic effects, vascular effects, and inflammatory reactions, thereby leading to necrosis of the targeted site.